disteph/cdsat/README.txt

 In the main directory: run

   opam pin add cdsat-libs .
+  oasis setup
   make cdsat build

 The first line installs the CDSAT dependencies and the CDSAT libraries via opam.
-The second configures the compilation, and compiles CDSAT locally.
+The second configures the compilation, and the third compiles the executable locally.

 For installation of the executable (optional):